zhamao2019/python-scraping/README.md

 # python-scraping
 Python scraping practices with BeautifulSoup and API requests.

+* Find 100 Movies To Watch
-* 100 movies to watch
+* Billboard Hot 100 to your Spotify Playlist